sreedevk/dot/README.md

 This Nix(OS) section of this repository is located in the `nixos` directory.

 ## TODO
-1. [-] when tmux sessionizer opens directories with "." in them, tmux renames them to _ this in turn causes the name of the session to not match with the directory of the session

 ## Pre Requisites
 ### Install Home Manager CLI